-Furthermore, the bill amends existing laws regarding minimum wage, ensuring that employers must pay employees all tips and gratuities without deductions for interchange fees.
-It specifies that tips and service charges are in addition to the employee's hourly minimum wage.
-Violations of the new provisions can result in civil penalties of $1,000 per transaction, with penalties directed to the supplemental pension fund.
-The act is set to take effect on July 1, 2026, and establishes a new chapter in Title 19 RCW.
+Furthermore, the bill amends existing laws regarding minimum wage and tips, ensuring that employers cannot reduce an employee's tips or gratuities by the amount of any interchange fees.
+It also stipulates that tips and service charges are in addition to the employee's hourly minimum wage.
+Violations of the new provisions can result in civil penalties of $1,000 per transaction, with penalties directed to the Department of Labor and Industries.
+The act is set to take effect on July 1, 2026, and establishes a new chapter in Title 19 of the Revised Code of Washington.

 Statutes affected: